pip-services/pip-services-docs/content/en/dart/commons/config/config_params.md

 #### fromValue
-Creates a new ConfigParams object filled with key-value pairs from specified object.
+Creates a new ConfigParams object filled with key-value pairs from a specified object.

 > `static` [ConfigParams]() fromValue(value)